gemrb/gemrb.github.io/Debugging-with-a-VM.md

 To end the bisect, enter `git bisect reset`.
 This will bring you back to where you were before.

-## Alternatives for advanced users
+## Virtual Box alternatives for advanced users10401040

 ### VMWare
 [VMWare](https://www.vmware.com/products/workstation-player.html) is another popular virtual machine project.